 Story of Suicide

-It’s possible to get stuck in a story and that is a very serious problem that can lead into suicide.
+It’s possible to get stuck in a story, and that is a very serious problem that can lead to suicide.

 An Animal is a living being that lives against its instincts.